sjjsy/neronet/doc/quick_start_guide_shorter.md

 used on Linux and Unix machines, unfortunately Neronet doesn't currently support Windows.

-This is a quick start quide; we will cover the most important
+This is a quick start quide; we will cover the most important commands needed to use Neronet.

 ## Neronet CLI